New ideas, solutions, and tangible improvements

 The Manhattan principle

-These exchanges follow the Manhattan principle: experts from near and afar, and from various fields, come together in the dense environment of a small space.
-Their mission: to improve selected projects through a peer-review process, driven by collective intelligence and a limited amount of time.
+These exchanges follow the Manhattan principle: experts from near and far, and from diverse fields, come together in a concentrated setting.
+Their mission is to improve selected projects through a peer-review process, driven by collective intelligence and a limited timeframe.

-So far, the topics have been "Cycling in the city.
-The last adventure of the 21st century”, „Urban Trees.
-The mascots of our time” or „The recycled city.
-Back to nature“.
-Other possible topics that can improve the quality of life in the city are, for example, lidos, parks, football pitches, rivers, markets, backyards, libraries, roof terraces or train stations.
+So far, topics have included “Cycling in the city: the last adventure of the 21st century”, “Urban trees: the mascots of our time”, and “The recycled city: back to nature.”
+Other potential topics that can enhance urban quality of life include lidos, parks, football pitches, rivers, markets, backyards, libraries, roof terraces, train stations, or any major challenge in urban planning.

 Founder